g4s/paperless-install/README.md

   * installing standalone als collection of containern inside podman pod
   * collection of templates and files for deploying with ansible as quadlets

+Both methods require, that you installed podman on the deployment host.
+The quadlet deployment also requires that the host uses systemd.

+## Deploy standaline with script